Bamford Fitness Consultant

 In such an uncertain time for most businesses, everyone has to adapt and evolve their business to survive.
 We can’t go on the phone without seeing a new ‘at home’ workout, from every influencer, yoga teacher and personal trainer in the country!
 What are your views on these and training at home on your own?

 I believe training at home is such a good approach for many of us regardless of the situation as it can make your time more efficient especially when life is super hectic.
 We are great at providing excuses and not finding a solution to make time.
-Peloton has really revolutionised the training from home market and they have created technology which is highly engaging and inspiring.
-Like anything there is lots of good home workouts and lots of seriously dodgy ones.
+Peloton has really revolutionised the training-from-home market and they have created technology which is highly engaging and inspiring.
+Like anything, there are lots of good home workouts and lots of seriously dodgy ones.
 I guess it is how do you distinguish what is good and what is not.
-In terms of finding a solution, I have always encouraged people to do what they enjoy when it comes to exercise as why would you want to do anything you don’t.
+In terms of finding a solution, I have always encouraged people to do what they enjoy when it comes to exercise as why would you want to do anything you don’t?

-I do have a real love hate relationship with social.
+I do have a real love-hate relationship with social.
 I love the power of it and the ability to connect us but I do also find it polluted with a lot of rubbish.
-Personally I haven’t gone into the virtual training market probably more for the reason that I am not the young fresh faced trainer I once was.
+Personally, I haven’t gone into the virtual training market probably more for the reason that I am not the young fresh-faced trainer I once was.
 I always say to people, please don’t think if someone has 20k plus followers this does not mean that they are necessarily good at what they do and have the best solution for you.
 If someone is being paid to hold a protein bar and say how wonderful it is or is using a piece of equipment because it made them leaner, fitter and stronger.
-Just think about why they are saying it and is it just because they are being paid to promote it.
+Just think about why they are saying it and if is it just because they are being paid to promote it.

 Don’t get sucked in and ensure you qualify the experience and track record before you take their word for it.
 Don’t believe everything you read and see.